Makbelhailu/packaging-algorithm/README.md

 This project implements a packaging algorithm that helps create the best possible product packages based on user-defined priorities, budget, and available items.
 It generates multiple packages while ensuring that prioritized items are considered and any budget constraints are respected.
 Features

   Create packages based on a specified budget and prioritized items.
   Add additional items to the package within the remaining budget.
   Provide error messages for prioritized items that cannot be afforded.
   Generate multiple distinct packages based on the available item collection.

 ## Requirements

   Python 3.x
   No additional libraries are required.

 ## Getting Started
 Clone the Repository

 To clone this repository, follow these steps:

-    1.Open your terminal (Command Prompt, PowerShell, or any terminal emulator).
+    1. Open your terminal (Command Prompt, PowerShell, or any terminal emulator).

     2. Navigate to the directory where you want to clone the project.